-With the top-four ranked players in the world—Luke Donald, Rory McIlroy, Lee Westwood and Martin Kaymer—in the fray this week, the European Tour is out to showcase the massive strides made in recent months when the season-ending Dubai World Championship starts on Thursday at the Earth course of Jumeirah Golf Estates.
+With the top-four ranked players in the world — Luke Donald, Rory McIlroy, Lee Westwood and Martin Kaymer — in the fray this week, the European Tour is out to showcase the massive strides made in recent months when the season-ending Dubai World Championship starts on Thursday at the Earth course of Jumeirah Golf Estates.

 But all eyes will be on the first two.

 The equation is that McIlroy has to win the $7.5-million tournament and Donald will have to finish better than a two-man tie for ninth place.
+At stake is the honour of being called the European No. 1 and a hefty Bonus Pool share of $1.5-million.

 Robert Karlsson of Sweden is the defending champion, while Kaymer will definitely relinquish his Race to Dubai crown.
 Not even a win on Sunday, and the accompanying cheque of $1.25-million will be enough for the German to bridge the gap with Donald.